Documents

 2. Defense in depth: Multiple scanner layers (blocklist, DLP, entropy) each catch different attack vectors.

 3. Honest claims: We document what each mode prevents vs. detects.
-See the security matrix in the README.
+See the security matrix in the README and the standalone documents under docs/security/.